 Among the strongest expectations for any voluntary community are those defining behaviors between and among its members.
-Because Villanova University is a Godcentered community, it seeks to reflect the message of St. Augustine and the teachings of the Gospels.
+Because Villanova University is a God- centered community, it seeks to reflect the message of St. Augustine and the teachings of the Gospels.
 Therefore, insensitive, disrespectful, harassing, threatening, obscene or violent behavior is considered most offensive.
-Such behaviors, including but not limited to those listed below, are violations of this Code and strictly prohibited.
+Such behaviors, including but not limited to those listed in this Code, are violations of this Code and strictly prohibited.

-A. Discrimination
+Discrimination